PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

-# Practical MLops - Valohai
+# Practical MLops

 ## How to get ready for production models

+This is the summary of [an ebook by Valohai](https://valohai.com/assets/files/practical-mlops-ebook.pdf)

 ---